willgeary/willgeary.github.io/_posts/2016-05-20-biking-from-vancouver-to-los-angeles.markdown

 ### 1. Train from New York to St. Albans, Vermont

 I'll be starting the voyage from my home in New York City.
 Good news: As of May 1 2016, Amtrak allows passengers to [bring bikes on-board](http://media.amtrak.com/2016/04/amtrak-now-offers-bike-service-on-the-vermonter/) the *Vermonter* train.
 Just in time.
 I'll plan to take the train up from New York to St. Albans, a small city in Vermont north of Burlington and south of the Canadian Border.

-**Days: 1**
+Expected days: 1

 ![fig]({{ site.url }}/assets/2016-05-20-vermonter.png)

 ### 2. Bike from St. Albans, Vermont to Montreal (76 miles)

 I rode this strech once before when .
 It's special.
 You cycle past golden corn fields that dance with the wind until you reach the urban outskirts of Montreal.
 I'll camp somewhere in Montreal - perhaps Parque Jean Dreapau?
 The following morning I'll catch a train to Vancounver.

-**Days: 2**
+Expected days: 2

 ### 3. Train from Montreal to Vancouver (3 days)

 This one's a doozy.
 The VIA Rail runs from Montreal to Vancouver in three days.
 To me, this sounds like more fun than flying to Vancouver.
 It's also cheaper, doesn't require me to disassemble my bicycle, and affords the chance to soak in the scenery of Western Canada.
+Expected days: 3

 ![fig]({{ site.url }}/assets/2016-05-20-via-rail-thru-canada.jpg)